skip to content

 About Nyasha Charura and her project

 Nyasha obtained her Master’s degree in Biological Sciences at the University of Cologne in 2020.
-During her studies she participated in the ERASMUS program and spent a semester at the University of Manchester, focusing on climate change and green biotechnology.
-Additionally, she worked as an intern at the Max Planck Institute for Plant Breeding Research.
-In her Master thesis she studied plant-microbe interactions, focusing on the involvement of fungal effector proteins in manipulating plant immunity.
+During her studies she participated in the ERASMUS program at the University of Manchester, with a focus on green biotechnology and worked as an intern at the Max Planck Institute for Plant Breeding Research.
+Before starting her PhD, she obtained a short-term qualification PhD fellowship from the SFB1403 "Cell Death in Immunity, Inflammation and Disease".